Dstaikos/go-reloaded/docs/analysis.md

-The program is a tool that processes and “corrects” a user’s text file based on specific rules:
+<h3>The program is a tool that processes and “corrects” a user’s text file based on specific rules:</h3>

 • When **(hex)** appears, it converts the hexadecimal number that comes *before* it into its decimal form.
 Example: `"1E (hex) files were added"` → `"30 files were added"`